Lauge Poulsen is Associate Professor and Director of Graduate Studies at the Department of Political Science, University College London.

-My first book, Bounded Rationality and Economic Diplomacy: The Politics of Investment Treaties in Developing Countries, won the International Studies Association's award for best book in International Political Economy.
-My second book, The Political Economy of the Investment Treaty Regime, was published in July 2017 (co-authored).
+Poulsen's first book, Bounded Rationality and Economic Diplomacy: The Politics of Investment Treaties in Developing Countries (Cambridge Uni Press), won the International Studies Association's inaugural award for best book in International Political Economy.
+His second book, The Political Economy of the Investment Treaty Regime, was published in 2017 (Oxford Uni Press; with Bonnitcha and Waibel).

 Poulsen's articles have been published in International Studies Quarterly, World Development, World Politics, and elsewhere.
 His research has been funded by the British Academy, the Danish Research Council, the International Growth Centre, and the Leverhulme Foundation.